 "See you at Christmas," he said, poking me in the side and making me laugh.
 "Try not to cause too much trouble, yeah?"

 "Now go so you don't miss the train!"
 Mum said.

-I had barely stepped on when it started to move, and I could see my mum and brother waving.
+I had barely stepped on when it started to move, and I could see my mum and brother waving at me from the platform.
 With one final wave and grin, I walked down the corridor to find Lucy and Lysander.
 Unfortunately for me, I wasn't very good at multitasking, and trying to walk in a straight line and look inside the compartments for my friends proved a difficult task.
-I was trying to lean around a tall blonde boy, so I could peek into the compartment in front of him, when I slammed into someone and we both fell to the ground.
+I was trying to lean around a tall dark-haired boy, so I could peek into the compartment in front of him, when I slammed into someone and we both fell to the ground.

 "Oh, I'm-" I started, but my apology died in my throat.
 I had knocked into Louis Weasley, who was possibly the most self-centered arse in all of England.

 "What were you going to say?" he asked, as I stood up and brushed myself off.

 "Nothing," I grumbled.